All Flashcards

 To define and distinguish areas within a larger whole for organizational or administrative purposes.

-What are the potential positive impacts of boundaries?
+What are the causes and effects of internal boundaries?

 What are the steps of redistricting?